protegeproject/protege/_views/class-description.md

 ## Adding and Editing Class Expressions

-Adding or editing Equivalent classes or Superclasses displays a dialog that contains multiple editors.
-The editors range from a simple tree from which a class can be picked, to restriction creators that help produce simple restrictions with a named filler, to a fully functioning expression editor.
-The editor set is pluggable so developers can add further tool support.
+Adding or editing Equivalent classes or Superclasses displays a dialog that contains multiple class expression editors.
+The editors range from a simple tree from which a class can be picked to a complete OWL class expression editor.
+The class expression editor uses the [Manchester OWL Syntax]({{site.baseurl}}/class-expression-syntax).

 <figure>
   <img src="{{site.baseurl}}/assets/views/class-description/class-expression-editor.png" style="max-width: 657px;"/>